milkyware/milkyware.github.io/_drafts/scaling-ci-testing-with-an-azure-pipeline-for-monorepos.md

 ## Conclusion

-This Azure Pipeline streamlines CI testing for monorepos by focusing only on what’s impacted, reducing unnecessary overhead, and keeping workflows efficient.
-It’s flexible, scalable, and integrates easily into existing processes, making it a powerful tool for managing complex repositories.
+This Azure Pipeline streamlines CI testing for monorepos by focusing only on what's impacted, reducing unnecessary overhead, and keeping workflows efficient.
+It's flexible, scalable, and integrates easily into existing processes, making it a powerful tool for managing complex repositories.

 I hope this has been of use and give it a try.
 Happy coding!